dezio/laravel-shell/README.md

 ```

 ## Usage

+### Basic Usage

-The package provides an API to:
+The package provides a simple API to:

-- Establish SSH connections to remote servers.
+- Establish SSH connections to remote servers
-- Give models an interface to make them _SSH_able.
-- Execute commands and retrieve their output.
+- Execute commands and retrieve their output
-- Manage files on remote servers (e.g., create, write, delete).
+- Manage files on remote servers (create, write, delete)

-Below is a sample usage script:
+- Transform Laravel models into SSH-capable objects

+Here's a basic example:

 ```php
 <?php